Standards & Guidelines for Telecommunications Wiring & Installation

 - Commercial Building Standard for Telecommunications Pathways and Spaces 569-B;

-- Commercial Building Grounding (Earthing) and Bonding Requirements for Telecommunications TIA-607-B;
+- Commercial Building Grounding (Earthing) and Bonding Requirements for Telecommunications J-STD-607-A;

 - Customer-owned Outside Plant Telecommunications Infrastructure Standard TIA-758-A.

-All communication wiring contractors must be TE Connectivity (Tyco Electronics) authorized AMP NETCONNECT Design and Installation (AMP ND&I) contractors, and must register their Amp wiring installation for the AMP NETCONNECT 25 Year Performance Warranty.
-(For a listing of ND&I Contractors, visit http://www.te.com/en/industries/enterprise-networks-north-america/partners/us-ndis.html.)
+All communication wiring contractors must be a Commscope Uniprise Partner and must register their Commscope wiring installation for the 25 Year Performance Warranty.
+For a listing of certified contractors visit: https://cpp.commscope.com/directory/search?q=montana.

-The telecommunications network systems contain cable, connectors, electronic equipment, and routing for MSU provided voice and data services and equipment throughout campus buildings.
-Voice/data cables are routed together from a telecommunications room (TR) to each individual telecommunications workstation outlet, within 76 meters and preferably with on the same floor.
+The telecommunications network system contain cable, connectors, electronic equipment, and routing materials for MSU provided voice and data services and equipment throughout campus buildings.
+Voice and data cables are routed together from each individual telecommunications workstation outlet to a telecommunications room within 76 meters, preferably on the same floor.

-New workstation outlets are typically either a single-gang box or mud ring with two (2) Amp Netconnect Category 6, four-pair, Unshielded Twisted Pair (UTP) cables, or a double-gang box or mud ring with four (4) Amp Netconnect Category 6 four-pair, Unshielded Twisted Pair (UTP) cables.
-Each cable can be used for either voice or data.
-All outlets are terminated and tested to Category 6 standards.
+All new workstation outlets are either a single-gang box with two (2) Commscope Category 6 four-pair, 24-gauge Unshielded Twisted Pair (UTP) cables, or a single-gang box with four (4) Commscope Category 6 four-pair, 24 gage Unshielded Twisted Pair (UTP) cables.
+All outlets are terminated and tested to Category 6 standards, pinout T568A.

-Under normal circumstances, the University Information Technology (UIT) Communication Wiring group designs, installs, tests, certifies, and maintains outside plant and inside building cabling, communication outlet equipment, and telecommunication room racks, patch panels, and wire management components.
-They also ensure that all NEC and Building Code requirements are met with regard to wall and ceiling penetration sealing and fire-stopping.
+The University Information Technology (UIT) Communication Wiring group designs, installs, tests, certifies, and maintains outside plant and inside building cabling, communication outlet equipment, and telecommunication room racks, patch panels, and wire management components.
+They also ensure that all NEC and Building Code requirements are met regarding wall and ceiling penetration sealing and fire-stopping.

-UIT's Infrastructure Systems and Operations (ISO) Networking group specifies the network equipment and fiber optic termination arrangement for each telecommunications room.
-UIT terminates and tests the fiber optic cable.
-ISO configures and installs the network switches and installs the necessary fiber patch cables and other accessory equipment to activate the network connections.
-UIT's Telephone Services group defines and installs all telephone station equipment.
-Facilities Services electricians or contracted electricians install conduit, raceway, cable trays, j-hooks, electrical and raceway boxes, racks, seismic bracing and any other rough-in work required.
+UIT’s Networking group specifies the network equipment and fiber optic termination arrangement for each telecommunication room.
+UIT Communication Wiring terminates and tests the fiber optic cable while Networking configures and installs the network switches and installs the necessary fiber patch cables and other accessory equipment to activate the network connections.
+Facilities Services electricians or contracted electricians install conduit, raceway, cable trays, j-hooks, electrical and raceway boxes, racks seismic bracing and any other rough-in work required.

 MSU-Bozeman University Information Technology